tarosky/logbook/README.md

 [![Build Status](https://travis-ci.org/tarosky/logbook.svg?branch=master)](https://travis-ci.org/tarosky/logbook)

 A logging plugin for WordPress.
-You always can see what changed and who changed it.
+You can see what changed and who changed it.

 Download: https://github.com/tarosky/logbook/releases